-West Lake Landfill in Bridgeton, Missouri, is home to some 48,000 tons of radioactive waste, illegally dumped there in 1973, residue from the development of the atomic bomb during World War II and the Cold War.
+West Lake Landfill in Bridgeton, Missouri, houses some 8,700 tons of radioactive waste illegally dumped there in 1973, residue from the Manhattan Project, a program to develop nuclear bombs during World War II and the Cold War.
+Mixed with about 38,000 tons of soil, the waste was used to cover the trash dumped daily.

-West Lake is a terrible place to house radioactive waste.
+The West Lake Landfill is a terrible place to house radioactive waste.

 - West Lake was never designed to contain radioactive waste.
-The landfill has no lining to keep the toxins from leaking into the soil and groundwater.
-Tests indicate that some of the radioactive waste has already seeped into the groundwater.
+The landfill has no lining to keep toxins from leaching into the soil and groundwater.
+Tests indicate that some radioactive waste has already seeped into the groundwater.

-- West Lake is in a region very susceptible to tornadoes, earthquakes and fires—any of which could release radioactive dust or smoke into the air.
+- The Bridgeton area is very susceptible to tornados, earthquakes, and fires—any of which could release radioactive dust or smoke into the air.